What does ‘Personal Use’ or ‘Commercial Use’ on an SVG file mean to crafters?

 Commercial Use (Crafter’s License) for SVGs

-Now, let’s say you are a crafter like I just mentioned, and soon people are saying, “how much for you to make me one of those __________” [Fill in the blank: shirts, wall art, tumbler, vinyls, etc…]
+Now, let’s say you are a crafter like I just mentioned, and soon people are saying, “how much for you to make me one of those __________” [Fill in the blank: shirts, wall art, tumblers, wall or car vinyls, etc…]

 This is where you cross the line to Commercial Use or Crafter’s License.

 Even if you were not exchanging money but trading something for said item, this is considered Commercial Use.
 Let’s say you traded babysitting your kids for said item.
-That is the start of business and falls under Commercial Use, or Crafter’s License.
+That is the start of a business and falls under Commercial Use or Crafter’s License.